zeek/zeek/script-reference/autogenerated-protocol-analyzer-index.rst

    :msg: The parsed NTP message.

    :excess: The raw bytes of any optional parts of the NTP packet.
-Bro does not
+Zeek does not
            further parse any optional fields.

    .. zeek:see:: ntp_session_timeout

-   .. todo:: Bro's current default configuration does not activate the protocol
+   .. todo:: Zeek's current default configuration does not activate the protocol
-      analyzer that generates this event; the corresponding script has not yet been ported to Bro 2.x.
+      analyzer that generates this event; the corresponding script has not yet been ported.
 To still enable this event, one needs to register a port for it or add a DPD payload signature.

 Bro::PIA